 Parents/Guardians are asked to send a note if a child is to do something other than his/her normal routine.
 We need to know where your child is going, how they will get there, whom they are going with, etc. Because we want our students to be safe, we will not deviate from the normal routine without written or verbal consent.
-Please call our school office
+Please call our school office BEFORE 2:45 p.m. to ensure that we can deliver a timely message to your student.

-BEFORE 2:30 p.m. to ensure that we can deliver a timely message to your student.
+BEFORE 2:45 p.m. to ensure that we can activer a timely message to your student.